abilian/abilian-devtools/README.md

 Abilian Development Tools (ADT) is a curated collection of Python development tools that includes formatters, testing frameworks, style checkers, type checkers, and supply chain audit tools.
 By adding `abilian-devtools = '*'` to your project's `requirements.in` or `pyproject.toml`, you can access over 40+ curated projects and plugins.
 Proper configuration and usage in your project is still required.
 Additionally, the package provides a command-line interface (CLI) called adt to help users get started with various development tasks such as running tests, security audits, and code formatting.
+ADT was developped at [Abilian](https://abilian.com/) as a tool to help manage dozens of Python projects (open source or not).
+We hope it can be useful to others too.

 What this is?